 With the above inspiring aphorisms in mind, how can you create your own aphorisms about life; making yourself live forever through your pithy saying?
 I propose a three-step method:

 - Read.
-Not only aphorisms, but in general.
-Perhaps something on my reading list inspires you.
+Not only aphorisms.
+But in general.
+Perhaps a moral story or something on my reading list inspires you.
 While you peruse the literature, observe and note down lines that inspire you, lines that strike you as well-made aphorisms.

 - Re-write your favourite aphorisms about life, replacing one aspect or phrase with a similar one of your choosing.
 Write, re-write, shave off some syllables here and there and check if your new creation ticks all the boxes of a punchy aphorism.